aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/chart/_index.md

 ### displayNaAsBlank {#displayNaAsBlank--}

-Indicates whether displaying #N/A as blank value.
+Indicates whether to display #N/A as a blank value.

 ```javascript
 displayNaAsBlank : boolean;